 - Many leaders, especially those used to working in silos, often have a poor record of working together on teams.
 If left unaddressed, this can pose a serious threat to success.

-- Time, effort, and focus on building the memory muscle around teaming across the organization is crucial to success.
+- Applying the time, effort, and focus necessary to build the memory muscle around teaming across the organization is crucial to success.

 Keywords: Project Team Effectiveness, Change Agent Network